East Texas A&M Lions: Softball

-The First TAMUC Softball team competed in the Spring of 2015.
-The TAMUC athletic department finished the construction of John Cain Family Softball Field, which features state of the art safe play turf, and is colored blue in the infield and has a Lion Head in the middle of the center field, identical to the logo in the middle of Memorial Stadium and the game court at the University Fieldhouse.
+The First ETAMU Softball team competed in the Spring of 2015.
+The ETAMU athletic department finished the construction of John Cain Family Softball Field, which features state of the art safe play turf, and is colored blue in the infield and has a Lion Head in the middle of the center field, identical to the logo in the middle of Memorial Stadium and the game court at the University Fieldhouse.
 The capacity is 800 at the softball stadium.
 It will also host UIL Texas State Softball playoff games and high school tournaments.
 The Lions made history as the first softball team in NCAA Division II history to reach the postseason in their second year of play.
-Lion softball has made the postseason in 2016, 2018 and 2019.
+Lion softball has made the postseason in 2016, 2018, 2021, and 2022 and also won the Lone Star Conference Tournament in 2022.